CorrelAid/schule-ein-interface-geben/README.md

 - html will have to be processed into structured data, e.g. "further links"
 - Very different media (prezi, video, quizzes)
 - contains links to other ressources (again, documents...)
+- Has "Downloads" and "This might interest you" section

 #### Types of media

 - how to use quizes?
 - idea for prezi: use transcript
 - where to get video transcripts?
-    -
+- infographc can also mean "quiz" or "presentation" or multiple types of media -> tool type is not reliable

 ### Archive
 #TODO might merge this with books, as it does contains (published) books as well, e.g. "Demokratiepädagogik - Demokratielernen - Eine Aufgabe der Schule" in 4.5.